-Whilst most dogs have brown eyes, huskies can have much greater variation in their eye colors.
+While most dogs have brown eyes, huskies can have much greater variation in their eye colors.

-Dog Eye Color Explained
+Husky Eye Color Explained

 In reality, it’s an optical illusion.
 Some light bounces off the tissues of the iris, while some is absorbed by pigment granules within the eye.

 Blue light has a shorter wavelength than other colors on the spectrum.
-The shorter wavelength causes the blue light to scatter, and reflect back, rather than being absorbed by the eye.
+The shorter wavelength causes the blue light to scatter and reflect back rather than being absorbed by the eye.

 When we look at our dogs’ eyes, we see this reflected light as the color of their eyes.
 This is why they appear blue if there’s no pigment.
-If there’s a slight amount of pigment, the pigment within the eye blends with the blue light and creates eyes that appear green.

 Eyes And Coat Color